department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-small-initiatives/LOA1-experience-updates/LOA1-FE-documentation.md

 # My VA LOA1 State Frontend Documentation
-Last updated: February 15, 2024 - added Figma links
+Last updated: May 6, 2024 - added VA-icons and updated screenshots

 ## When to show the LOA1 state
 This view is applicable to users who have not yet verified their identity (LOA1).